Taggle: Combining Overview and Details in Tabular Data Visualizations: Related Work

-Complementary to the three types of tabular data visualization techniques introduced in the previous section, there is an option of representing (groups of) attributes of a tabular dataset independently of each other in a multiple coordinated view system.
-Representative systems in this category include \textit{Improvise}~\cite{weaver_building_2004} and the recent \textit{Keshif}~\cite{yalcin_keshif:_2017}.
-These systems allow users to choose representations that are suitable for the subset of data represented by a single view, and usually rely on linked highlighting to re-introduce connections.
-Common configurations of Keshif, for example, use a tabular view to identify specific items, but represent other attributes in other views using, for instance, histograms or bar charts.
+Multiple coordinated view (MCV) systems represent (sets of) attributes of a tabular dataset in separate, linked views.
+These systems allow users to choose representations that are suitable for the subset of data represented by a single view, and usually rely on linked highlighting to highlight the same items in different views.
+Representative systems in this category include Improvise~\cite{weaver_building_2004} and Keshif~\cite{yalcin_keshif:_2018}.
+Common configurations of Keshif, for example, use a tabular view to identify specific items, but represent other attributes in other views using histograms or bar charts, for instance.

-While MCV systems can leverage visualization techniques that are ideal for certain attributes and that would potentially not fit into the confines of a tabular layout, they also add complexity and increase the cognitive load for the user~\cite{baldonado_guidelines_2000}.
+Although MCV systems can leverage visualization techniques that are ideal for certain attributes and that would potentially not fit into the confines of a tabular layout, they also add complexity and increase the cognitive load for the user~\cite{baldonado_guidelines_2000}.
 Tabular layouts, in contrast, make the association of all attributes to their item easy, but make it harder to see correlations between attributes or trends across the whole dataset.

-As the Keshif example shows, tabular visualization techniques, such as Taggle, are an ideal complement to MCV systems: while selected attributes can be shown in dedicated views, for example, on a map or in a node-link layout, other attributes can be shown as part of the tabular visualization.
+As the Keshif example shows, tabular visualization techniques, such as Taggle, are an ideal complement to MCV systems: although selected attributes can be shown in dedicated views, for example, on a map or in a node-link layout, other attributes can be shown as part of the tabular visualization.

+Note that the line between MCVs and other techniques is fluid; a scatterplot matrix, for example, can be considered as both an axes-based technique and an MCV system.

+\textbf{Hybrid approaches} that use multiple views and combine overview and tabular approaches or overview and projection approaches are also available.
+In hybrid overview-tabular approaches, the rows are preserved within subsets of the data, but the relationships between subsets are visualized using an overview technique.
+Examples of this class include NodeTrix~\cite{henry_nodetrix:_2007}, VisBricks~\cite{lex_visbricks:_2011}, StratomeX~\cite{lex_stratomex:_2012a,kern_interactive_2017}, Domino~\cite{gratzl_domino:_2014}, and Furby~\cite{streit_furby:_2014}.
+In hybrid overview-projection approaches, selected attributes are plotted on top of a plot of projected data, as in the technique developed by Stahnke et al.~\cite{stahnke_probing_2016}.
+Domino~\cite{gratzl_domino:_2014} is a hybrid tabular/overview MCV technique.
+It is based on the concept of placing subsets of a dataset on a canvas and choosing a suitable representation (view) for it.
+Multiple subsets can then be connected to show their relationships in various ways.
+Matchmaker~\cite{lex_comparative_2010}, VisBricks~\cite{lex_visbricks:_2011}, and StratomeX~\cite{lex_stratomex:_2012a, kern_interactive_2017} are related hybrid techniques, but they are more restricted with respect to the selection and layout of subsets.